 S=2π2(12)=π2S = 2\pi\sqrt{2}\left(\frac{1}{2}\right)=\pi\sqrt{2}

 That is the curved surface area.
-This example forms a cone, so the answer also matches the cone lateral-area formula S=πrlS=\pi rl with r=1r=1 and slant height l=2l=\sqrt{2}.
+This curve forms a cone, so the answer matches the cone lateral-area formula S=πrlS=\pi rl with r=1r=1 and slant height l=2l=\sqrt{2} — a built-in confirmation.

 1. What is the radius from the curve to the axis?